maximillianroach/transformer-from-scratch/README.md

-# Story Generator Language Model From-Scratch
+# Story Generator Language Model

 A from-scratch transformer language model trained on the TinyStories dataset with approximately 40 million tokens.